 Ok.
 You've stopped smoking.
 That's great !

 And you haven't switched to vaping e-cigarettes either.
 Even better !

 However please be aware that the U.S. Preventive Services Task Force recommends yearly lung cancer screening with LDCT (Low Dose Computed Tomography) for people who were heavy smokers.
 Find out more about Continuing Health Care for Current & Former Smokers.

 YOUR NEXT STEP...

-If you have tried, anfd been unsuccesful, at quitting smoking or vaping using the techniques outlined in Stop Smoking - The Best Way then Contact Peter to make an appointment for a free initial consultation for a course of smoking cessation therapy.
+If you have tried, and been unsuccesful, at quitting smoking or vaping using the techniques outlined in Stop Smoking - The Best Way then either:

 For professional, caring and confidential help, advice, therapy or treatment for, or about, any of the above issues or topics, or similar, just contact Peter, preferably by e-mail, to arrange an appointment for your free initial consultation.